Link groups of 4-manifolds: Introduction

-The main motivation for this work is the question of whether there is a ``non-abelian'' Alexander duality in dimension $4$.
-This question arises in the analysis of decompositions of the $4-$ball in the $A,B-$slice problem, a reformulation of the $4-$dimensional topological surgery conjecture.
-An application of link groups in this context is given in \cite{K2}.
+This work is motivated in part by the question of whether there is a ``non-abelian'' Alexander duality in dimension $4$.
+This question arises in the analysis of decompositions of the $4$-ball in the $A,B$-slice problem, a reformulation of the $4$-dimensional topological surgery conjecture.
+An application of link groups in this context is given in \cite{K2}, and it is summarized in section \ref{applications sec} below.
+For another recent application of the theory developed here, to the structure of topological arbiters, see \cite{FK} and theorem \ref{uncountable} below.

-The connection to the $A,B-$slice problem is provided by the following result, showing how flexible cells fit in the framework of Milnor's theory of link homotopy:
+The connection to the $A,B$-slice problem is provided by the following theorem which is the main result of this paper, showing how Bing cells fit in the framework of Milnor's theory of link homotopy: